pgloader is a tool to help loading data into

 to load all by itself when you want to load a whole database: think of it as

-a special Migration mode of operations.
+Migration mode of operations.

 Some feature requests can't be solved easily when keeping the old